fleetdm/fleet/handbook/engineering.md

 JOINing too many tables, sorting based on the JOINed table, etc., can have a big performance impact on selects.

 Sometimes one strategy that works is selecting and filtering the adjacent table with the right indexes; then, JOIN the host table to that.
-This works when only filtering/sorting by one adjacent table, and pagination can be tricky.
+This works when only filtering/sorting by one adjacent table and pagination can be tricky.

 Solutions can become a curse too.
 Be mindful of when we might cross that threshold between good and bad performance.

-### What db tables matter more when thinking about performance
+### What DB tables matter more when thinking about performance?

 While we need to be careful about handling everything in the database, not every table is the same.
 The host and host_* tables are the main cases where we have to be careful when using them in any way.